tinfante/CosineSimilarity/README.md

 this could be improved doing stemming/lemmatization, improving stopword filtering, using n-grams, etc., but the idea is to keep it simple and show how it can be done in less than 10 lines of code.

-## Gensim Cosine Similarity

-Same as above, but using Gensim instead of Sklearn.